kozec/sc-controller/docs/actions.md

 #### repeat(action)
 Turbo / rapid fire mode.
 Repeats macro (or even single action) until physical button is released.
 Macro is always played to end, even if button is released before macro is finished.
 - `repeat(button(BTN_X))` deals with "mash X to not die" events in some games.

+#### cycle(action1, action2...)
+Executes different action every time when button is pressed (action1 upon first press, action2 with second, etc.)
+Works only on buttons.

 # Examples